canonical/launchpad-manual/docs/user/how-to/source-package-recipe.rst

 -----------------

-The code that you want to use for your source package recipe must be in Launchpad as a :ref:`Git <host-a-git-repository-on-launchpad>` branch that you have uploaded to Launchpad (easier) or as :ref:`an import from elsewhere <code-imports>`.
+The code that you want to use for your source package recipe must be in Launchpad as a :ref:`Git <hosting-git-repositories>` branch that you have uploaded to Launchpad (easier) or as :ref:`an import from elsewhere <code-imports>`.

 You can import code that is hosted anywhere on the internet, so long as